johnsilver94/pizzaconstructor/README.md

 - [x] Having items in Basket

 1. Any accesible page
-2. Click on 'Basket' image/button
+2. Click on 'Basket' image/button from sidebar
 3. Click on 'X'-delete button on selected item

 ##### Clear Basket